Manuel González Prada

-Jose Manuel de los Reyes González de Prada y Ulloa (Lima, January 5, 1844 – Lima, July 22, 1918) was a Peruvian politician and anarchist, literary critic and director of the National Library of Peru.
-He is well remembered as a social critic who helped develop Peruvian intellectual thought in the early twentieth century, as well as the academic style known as modernismo.
+Jose Manuel de los Reyes González de Prada y Ulloa (Lima, 5 January 1844 – Lima, 22 July 1918) was a Peruvian politician and anarchist, literary critic and director of the National Library of Peru.
+The first writer to criticize the oligarchy within Peru, he is well remembered as a social critic who helped develop Peruvian intellectual thought in the early twentieth century, as well as the academic style known as modernismo.

+He was born into the aristocratic class.
 He was close in spirit to Clorinda Matto de Turner whose first novel, Torn from the Nest approached political indigenismo, and to Mercedes Cabello de Carbonera, who like González Prada, practiced a positivism sui generis.

-Early life and literary contributions
+Early life

-He was born on January 5, 1844, in Lima to a wealthy, conservative, Spanish family.
+González Prada was born on 5 January 1844, in Lima to a wealthy, conservative, aristocratic Spanish family.
 His father was the judge and politician Francisco González de Prada Marrón y Lombrera, who served as Member of the Superior Court of Justice of Lima and Mayor of Lima.
 His mother was María Josefa Álvarez de Ulloa y Rodríguez de la Rosa.

-Due to the political exile of his father, the family settled down in Valpariso, where he started his education at an English school.
-Returned to Peru, his father was elected Mayor of Lima in 1857 and he continued his studies at the Seminary of Santo Toribio.
-Prada abandoned Santo Toribio and enrolled the liberal San Carlos Convictorium, where he studied law and letters.

-He was an original partner in the Lima Literary Club and he participated in the foundation of the Peruvian Literary Circle, a vehicle to propose a Literature based on science and the future.
-His most famous book, Free Pages, caused a public outcry that brought González Prada dangerously close to excommunication from the Catholic Church.
-His mother, a devout Catholic, died in 1888 and his criticism became more vitriolic afterwards.
-He said the Church "preached the sermon on the mount and practiced the morals of Judas."
-In fact González Prada was part of a group of social reformers that included Ricardo Palma, Juana Manuela Gorriti, Clorinda Matto de Turner and Mercedes Cabello de Carbonera.
-These important authors were concerned with the enduring influence of Spanish colonialism in Peru.
-González Prada was perhaps the most radical of them all.
-The most radical work he published during his lifetime was Hours of Battle, translated as Hard Times.
+His grandfather was an important administrative figure in the Viceroyalty of Peru.